ykbhrn/sei-project-one/README.md

 ## How to use the App
 ### Picking sides
-Choose your superpower, and also an enemy superpower
+Choose your superpower, and also an enemy superpower.

 ![Pick](images/pick.png)